How much does a Kansas title insurance agent bond cost?

 - Pass the required licensing examination

 Once the title insurance agent’s license has been approved and issued, it is the license holder’s responsibility to ensure that they renew the license every two years.
-For more information regarding licensing, please refer to the Kansas Insurance Department website in the Important Links section of the page.
+For more information regarding licensing, please refer to the Kansas Insurance Department website in the Additional Resources section of the page.

 Ready to get started?